-Recently the latest OS version, iOS 6, has come out in the technology market.
+The latest OS version, iOS 6, has recently emerged in the technology market.
 The iOS 6 has many functionalities that help enhance user experience and define day-to-day activities easily.
-This OS can enable many functionalities that affect the life of a user directly; for example, when we talk about the ability to decline calls while setting a message reminder, it helps a lot.
-For instance, you are busy with some other work, and immediately you get a call which you cannot attend at the moment, then you will have to put it off, but at the same time, it is essential to call back.
-Now with iOS 6, you can set a reminder.
-Similarly, other functionalities like sending a predefined message to the caller and utilizing FaceTime functionality can be enabled.
-Let us learn the tips to utilize these features.
+This OS can enable many functionalities that directly affect a user’s life; for example, when we talk about the ability to decline calls while setting a message reminder, it greatly helps.
+For instance, if you are busy with some other work and immediately get a ring that you cannot attend to at the moment, then you will have to put it off, but at the same time, it is essential to call back.
+Now, with iOS 6, you can set a reminder.
+Similarly, other functionalities can be enabled, like sending a predefined message to the caller and utilizing FaceTime functionality.
+Let us learn tips on how to use these features.

-Sending message, set a call back reminder on iOS 6
+Sending messages, set a callback reminder on iOS 6

 In iOS 6, there is a functionality wherein you can decline an incoming call and swipe a message immediately.
-This way, the caller will be notified with a text that you are busy stating the reason for declining your call.
-You can even set a reminder for calling back so that you do not miss out on important calls.
-This can be done by defining preset messages that you can customize as per your convenience Globeinform.
+This way, the caller will be notified with a text that you are busy, stating why you rejected your call.
+You can even set a reminder to call back to avoid missing out on important calls.
+This can be done by defining preset messages you can customize at your convenience, Globeinform.

-As soon as you receive a phone call, you will see a phone icon located at the right-hand side bottom of the screen.
-If you want to decline the call, then slide this icon upwards, and you will see two options appear, Reply with Message, Remind Me Later.
+As soon as you receive a phone call, you will see a phone icon at the bottom right of the screen.
+If you want to decline the call, slide this icon upwards, and you will see two options: Reply with Message and Remind Me Later.

-Another thing that you can do is save some custom messages that you can send as responses at times when you decline a call.
-This way, you can immediately choose from the list of your own defined messages instead of the predefined templates.
-You can compose messages that include responses that will be following the schedule.
-For example, if you are busy in meetings throughout the day, you can compose a message that will tell the caller that you are busy with meetings.
+Another thing you can do is save some custom messages that you can send as responses when you decline a call.
+This way, you can immediately choose from the list of your defined messages instead of the predefined templates.
+You can compose messages that include responses that will follow the schedule.
+For example, if you are busy in meetings throughout the day, you can write a message telling the caller that you are busy with meetings.
 For this, apply the following steps:

 Settings- > Phone- > Reply with Message